How businesses can adapt to new ways of working in a post-Covid world

 Here are my solutions to these new health challenges:

-Business should try and structure the day wherever possible, for instance avoiding scheduling video calls during the lunch hour.
-Establish boundaries, for instance by adhering to normal start and finish times, and encourage exercise.
+Business should try to structure the day wherever possible, for instance avoiding scheduling video calls during the lunch hour.
+Establish boundaries, for instance by adhering to normal start and finish times - and encourage exercise.

 Health and productivity